 The International Center is a resource center for individuals interested in study abroad and international education.
-The Director of International Studies serves as the study abroad advisor and contact person for information and guidance in planning study/work abroad.
+The Director of International Studies serves as the study abroad advisor and contact person for information and guidance in planning study abroad, internships or service learning abroad.
 The International Center also offers a variety of workshops, guidance on pursuing scholarships to help students take advantage of study abroad opportunities, and arranges lectures and programming for International Education Week.